 It is recommended to leave both systems on for normal driving conditions, but it may be necessary to turn TCS off if the vehicle gets stuck in sand, mud, ice, or snow.
-See If the Vehicle Is Stuck on page 9-11 and "Turning the Systems Off and On" later in this section.
+See If the Vehicle Is Stuck

+↑ 171 and "Turning the Systems Off and On" later in this section.